rafaelsoaresbr/archlinux/devel/minimal/README.md

 # archlinux
-Archlinux image with official repositories snapshots
+Archlinux Docker image with official repositories snapshots (base-devel)

 # Overview
-Archlinux installation built with mkimage-arch.sh.
+Archlinux Docker image with official repositories snapshots (base-devel), available at https://github.com/rafaelsoaresbr/archlinux.
 Timezone is set to utc and utf-8 locale is used.
-This repository provides archlinux, archlinux:YYYY-MM-DD-devel and archlinux:YYYY-MM-DD-devel-minimal images.
-The tags listed below may be used for specific builds.
+This repository provides archlinux images (FROM rafaelsoaresbr/archlinux) plus base-devel.

 # Snapshot repository
 To keep docker containers consistent it uses official repositories snapshots stored at the Arch Linux Archive.